study 2026

 The Story of Jane [Book] Goodreads

-author: Laura Kaplan Penguin Random House 1997 - 7
+author: Laura Kaplan publishing house: Penguin Random House 1997 - 7

 An extraordinary history by one of its members, this is the first account of Jane's evolution, the conflicts within the group, and the impact its work had both on the women it helped and the members themselves.
 This book stands as a compelling testament to a woman's most essential freedom — control over her own body — and to the power of women helping women.